-ASSSIGNMENTS (30%)
+ASSIGNMENTS (30%)

 Assignments consisting of 3 questions requiring hand-written extended responses are due most weeks and must be turned in at the beginning of class on the due date to gain credit.
 Assignments are linked on the course website and due dates shown on the syllabus.
+To help you prepare, most assignment questions will be discussed in small groups during class before the due date (see syllabus).
 For each question on an assignment, the grading scheme is: